spendierk/TKET_website/what_is_TKET.rst

 - **Use Cases**: Tasks or challenges addressed using quantum computing, such as machine learning, chemistry, or optimization.
 - **Application Software**: Here, specialized algorithms generate quantum circuits from a universal set of gates, like the Quantum Fourier Transform (QFT).
 - **Quantum Circuit**: The raw quantum algorithm using universal gate sets, showcasing high-level operations of algorithms like QFT.
 - **TKET Optimization**: A crucial stage where quantum circuits are tailored for specific quantum hardware constraints, considering qubit connectivity, native gates, and error rates.
+Circuit optimization also occurs at this stage.
 - **Quantum Simulator**: A tool that emulates quantum computer behavior, letting developers test and refine algorithms without using actual quantum hardware.
 - **Hardware Translation**: Post-optimization, the circuit is converted into machine code for quantum processors (QPUs) or quantum simulators.
 - **Quantum Processor**: The hardware layer where quantum circuits are physically executed to produce results.